samuelwaskow/quakelogparser/README.md

 * `frontend/src/*`

 These files define the React JS frontend for the project.
-The frontend is organized into components, each of which has its own directory.
 The main components are:

 - `App.js`: the main application component
 - `GameList.js`: a component that displays a list of game events